A semidefinite programming approach for robust elliptic localization: Numerical results

 While the above experiments focused on elliptic localization in NLOS environments, there is also a research curiosity in assessing how well our proposed technique functions in noise situations characterized solely by zero-mean Gaussian distributions (i.e., where the adverse environmental factors are absent).
 To delve into this, Fig. \ref{Fig_RMSEvsstdG} plots the RMSE versus the standard deviation of the first Gaussian mixture component, $\sigma$, with $\beta$ set to 1 and $\mu$ at 0.
-We see that \texttt{min-max} continues to distinguish itself as the optimal solution in terms of RMSE.
+We observe that \texttt{min-max} continues to stand out as the optimal solution in terms of RMSE, whereas \texttt{CASTELO} remains the second best.
+Moreover, the RMSE of both \texttt{min-max} and \texttt{CASTELO} increases at a similar rate as $\sigma$ grows, and this rate is much lower than that of the other estimators.
+This indicates their superior resistance to rising levels of Gaussian noise.

-Different from the ideal scenarios discussed earlier, where \texttt{min-max} operated with the exact error upper bound $\rho$, we now investigate \texttt{min-max}'s sensitivity to the exactness of the user-provided upper bound, $\hat{\rho}$, by plotting the RMSE in relation to $\hat{\rho}/\rho$.
-The error-characterizing parameters in (\ref{pdf_GM}) are set as $\beta=0.5$, $\mu=0$, $\sigma=1$ m, $\check{\mu}=20$ m, and $\check{\sigma}=1$ m, and the obtained RMSE results are depicted in Fig. \ref{Fig_RMSEvsratio}.
-We see that \texttt{min-max} maintains a high level of competitiveness in positioning accuracy as long as $\hat{\rho}/\rho$ is not excessively large, e.g., when $\hat{\rho}/\rho \leq 5$.
+Indeed, incorporating the prior information of the error upper bound provides an advantage similar to having an ``oracle'' that somehow informs us about the correctness of BR measurements.
+Different from the ideal scenarios previously considered, where \texttt{min-max} operated with the exact error upper bound $\rho = \max_{(m,l) \in \{ \{ 1,...,M \} \times \{ 1,...,L \} \} }|\hat{r}_{m,l} - {\| \bm{x} - \bm{t}_{m} \|}_{2} - {\| \bm{x} - \bm{s}_{l} \|}_{2}|$, we now investigate \texttt{min-max}'s sensitivity to the exactness of the user-provided upper bound, $\hat{\rho}$, by plotting the RMSE in relation to $\hat{\rho}/\rho$.
+The error-characterizing parameters in (\ref{pdf_GM}) are set as $\beta=0.5$, $\mu=0$, $\sigma=1$ m, $\check{\mu}=20$ m, and $\check{\sigma}=1$ m, and Fig. \ref{Fig_RMSEvsratio} plots the RMSE as $\hat{\rho}/\rho$ gradually increases from 1 to 7.
+The results demonstrated that as long as the user-provided upper bound is within twice the exact value, our approach maintains SOTA positioning accuracy.
+Even with a much looser upper bound---when the user-provided value exceeds twice the exact value---as long as it remains less than four times the exact value, our approach still ranks as the second-best solution.
+This suggests that the proposed method offers substantial flexibility when incorporating such supplementary prior information.